Making the community a classroom

 Undergraduate students provide health screenings, health education, and medical referral management to all individuals served by The Kitchen, Inc., including the medical clinic, the Missouri Hotel, Bill’s Place, and Rare Breed.
 Students work with individuals of all ages and those with many different needs.

 MSU Care is a partnership between the Kitchen Medical Clinic and the family nurse practitioner program at Missouri State.
 In this clinic, family nurse practitioner students participate in clinical rotations and treat patients who do not otherwise have access to quality medical care.
-With supervision from faculty in the department, family practitioner students begin seeing patients in this clinic.
+With supervision from faculty in the school, family practitioner students begin seeing patients in this clinic.